KU Libraries Catalog

 Correspondence of the Rossetti family, a British family whose members influenced art and literature during the second half of the 19th century.

-The bulk of the collection relates to W.C.
+Materials from the Simons family of Kansas; most relate to W.C.
 Simons, founder of the Lawrence Journal-World newspaper of Lawrence, Kansas.

 Manuscript and print volumes, many from the Middle Ages, Renaissance, and Early Modern period.